deargle/deargle.github.io/_posts/2021-09-28-dinosaur-at-pep-rally.md

 The event below is a pep rally for a jogathon fundraiser, and the flamingos and a tiger are lined up for a race across the blacktop.
 The audience includes grades kindergarten through 6th.
-The two flamingo-riders had been working the crowd for about ten minutes previous to the clip, "builing a relationship" with the audience, as my wife puts it.
+The two flamingo-riders had been working the crowd for about ten minutes previous to the clip, "building a relationship" with the audience, as my wife puts it.
 That explains the screams of horror as the dinosaur feasts on flamingo flesh.